 Many countries in West Africa gained their independence without unilaterally declaring it.
 Once such country is Mali (in 1960) and that is where this month's photo was taken.
 This young Bambara girl is in no position to seek full financial independence from her family.
 Yet she is not entirely supported by her family either.
 Although it may appear that she is playing, like many children her age in developing countries, she is actually working.
 The bicycle wheel she is turning controls bellows for a fire.
 That fire heats instruments used to decorate calabashes which are then sold.
 This is likely a far cry from what the Duke and Duchess of Sussex would have had in mind when announcing their plans to make their own income.

 That income will likely be made eventually in the US; it is unclear how.
 The US is in no need of princes, dukes or duchesses (or, for that matter, earls or barons, titles which Harry also holds).
 Not because the supply is already plentiful, but because that country does not recognize titles of nobility.
 But early signs are promising.
 In the middle of last month the Duchess visited an advocacy organization in Vancouver and was involved in discussion about indigenous peoples' rights.
 At the same time the Duke re-iterated his long-standing advocacy of destigmatizing mental health issues.
-Perhaps, in Canada, he can help to address that country's alarmingly high suicide rate among its indigenous people.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Perhaps, in Canada, he can help to address that country's alarmingly high suicide rate among its indigenous people.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!